-Close and productive collaborations with other Departments at the medical center and with partners in the community.
+Our teams engage in close and and productive collaborations with other departments at the medical center and with partners in the community.
 Examples include:

 - Shared coverage of our UCD family medicine inpatient service between our Department’s teaching faculty and the UCD hospitalist group.
 This arrangement offers our residents greater supervision, urgent backup, and opportunities for advanced inpatient care and procedural training.

 - Our joint Family Medicine/Obstetrics program.
-Three of our faculty are graduates of this program, and work closely with perinatologists in the OB department.
+Three of our faculty are graduates of this program, and work closely with perinatologists in the Department of Obstetrics and Gynecology.
 This allows our practice to provide care for more complex OB patients than is typical for a family medicine program, offering unique training opportunities for our residents.